yuv-raj-25/beyondchat-bot/README.md

 ## Overview
 BeyondChats is a chatbot company, and this project is a UI/UX implementation for setting up a new chatbot for businesses.
 The application allows users to register, set up their organization, train a chatbot, and integrate it into their website.

+## Auto-Fetching Meta Description Issue
+The application attempts to auto-fetch the meta description from a given website URL.
+This works in **localhost**, but in **production**, CORS restrictions prevent direct access to metadata.
+Here’s why:

+1. **Direct fetch from frontend** using `fetch` or `axios` fails due to browser security policies.
+Browsers block metadata access for cross-origin requests.
+2. **Possible Solutions:**
+   - Use a **CORS proxy** like `https://api.allorigins.win/get?url=` (limited reliability, might not work for all sites).
+   - A backend API (Express) can fetch the metadata, but it also needs to handle CORS properly.
+   - If running in production, the backend needs to set `Access-Control-Allow-Origin: *` for successful metadata retrieval.

 ## Tech Stack
 - **Frontend:** React + Vite, Tailwind CSS
 - **Backend:** Express.js